blackberry/Stepruder/README.md

 Current Stepruder limitations:
 1. No parallel sequence sending yet.
 This should improve the performance dramatically.
 2. No different payload injection combos (i.e. only Sniper or Pitchfork in Intruder terms).
-3. No advanced encoding/decoding capabilities yet.
-Payloads / substitutions that include special characters might interfere with JSON parsing and regex matching.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+3. No advanced payload manipulation capabilities.
+Except json and url encodings, payloads will have to be processed in wordlists.

 ## Authors